Alvaropz/migrationprojectcsv/README.md

 dbuserid=root
 dbpassword=password1
 ````
-*Disclaimer: The information is separated in a different file to avoid information leaks.
-Be aware always of not sharing this information in public spaces such as GitHub.*
+<span style="font-size: xx-small; "> *Disclaimer: The information is separated in a different file to avoid information leaks.
+Be aware always of not sharing this information in public spaces such as GitHub.*</span>

 Once the connection is set, the program will create the *CSVEmployeeDAO* instance that will make possible for having access to the methods that creates and updates the table, and retrieves the data from it.

 #### How to use the program
 #### Creation phases
 #### Performance testing/effect of multithreading/optimal thread number
 #### Testing file reader / SQL data transfer / multithreading / functional programming